rostislav-nikitin/Plugin.BluetoothClassic/README.md

 * Xamarin.UWP (not implemented yet) -->

 ## How to install it?
-Install the next nuget packages into the your Xamarin.Forms/Xamarin.Android projects:
+Install with the next command the nuget package into the your Xamarin.Forms/Xamarin.Android projects:
-* `PM> Install-Package Plugin.BluetoothClassic -Version 1.0.0`
+* `PM> Install-Package Plugin.BluetoothClassic -Version 1.0.5`

 ## How to use it?
 1. Use `DependencyService.Resolve<IBluetoothAdapter>` to get instance of the phone default bluetooth adapter